mchung94/pyramid-solver/README.md

 ### Heuristic Function
 For each step while playing the game, the heuristic function calculates an estimate of how many more steps are needed to win the game.
 The following calculation is [admissible](https://en.wikipedia.org/wiki/Admissible_heuristic) and [consistent](https://en.wikipedia.org/wiki/Consistent_heuristic):
 1. Count how many cards of each rank are on the table.
 2. Find the higher count of every matching rank pair.
-For example, if there are two Sixes and three Sevens on the table, the higher count is three, so it would take a minumum of three steps to remove all the Sixes and all the Sevens.
+For example, if there are two Sixes and three Sevens on the table, the higher count is three, so it would take a minimum of three steps to remove all the Sixes and all the Sevens.
 Find the higher count for A/Q, 2/J, 3/T, 4/9, 5/8, and 6/7.
 3. Calculate the sum of the number of kings plus each of the six counts in step 2.
 This is the estimated number of steps to win the game.

 ### Repeated State Avoidance